robyftp/Tree/README.md

-## What do you call a pig with three eyes?
-Piiig
+## Why don't you find hippopotamuses hiding in trees?
+## They're really good at it.